ska-telescope/developer.skatelescope.org/src/tools/centralised-monitoring-and-logging.rst

 Filebeat and Elasticsearch
 --------------------------

-The central logging solution is based on `Filebeat <https://www.elastic.co/beats/filebeat>`__, collecting logs from the referred datacentres and shipping them to `Elasticsearch <https://www.elastic.co/elasticsearch>`__.
+The central logging solution is based on `Filebeat <https://www.elastic.co/beats/filebeat>`__, collecting logs from the referred data centres and shipping them to `Elasticsearch <https://www.elastic.co/elasticsearch>`__.

 Kibana